Where do your mushrooms come from?

 Efficacy, quality, and ethics must coexist together because you cannot truly have any of them without the others.

-Rooted Nutrition gets mushroom supplements from three places: Maine, California, and Peru.
+Rooted Nutrition gets mushroom supplements from the United States and Peru.
 All of the mushroom supplements we get are made from wild-harvested mushrooms, not farm or greenhouse-grown.

 All of them are made from 100% wild-harvested fruiting bodies, not farm or greenhouse-grown.

-The Reishi, Chaga, and Lion’s Mane that we use is wild-harvested from the deep, beautiful woods of Maine.
+The Reishi, Chaga, and Lion’s Mane that we use is wild-harvested from the deep, beautiful woods of California.

 There is an incredible diversity of climates, forests, and trees that make it the perfect growing environment for mushrooms.